Jehovah-s-Witnesses/js-basic-typescript-projects-add-typescript-to-fastify-api/README.md

 For stopping container with mongo you can use ```CTRL + C``` in an active terminal window where you run command above

 Or just click on the stop button in the GUI interface of docker desktop

+## Task.
+Need rewrite to typescript all files from server.js
+All installed, need just to rewrite